OUR PIPELINE

 Intellectual property

-In addition to vipoglanstat, Gesynta Pharma's pipeline comprises further mPGES-1 inhibitors, including GS-073.
+In addition to vipoglanstat, Gesynta Pharma's advanced pipeline comprises a further mPGES-1 inhibitor, GS-073.
 This candidate drug is ready to enter clinical development for the treatment of chronic inflammatory pain, an area of significant medical need.
 Gesynta Pharma has developed complete preclinical safety documentation and a study protocol for the GS-073 project.

-GS-073, which originates from AstraZeneca, has demonstrated a highly effective suppressive effect on both inflammation and pain in a recently conducted preclinical disease model of inflammatory arthritis.
-The primary objective of the planned phase I study is to study the safety, tolerability, and pharmacokinetic properties of GS-073 in healthy volunteers as well as its effect on relevant biomarkers.
+GS-073 has demonstrated a highly effective suppressive effect on both inflammation and pain in a recently conducted preclinical disease model of arthritis.
+The primary objective of the planned phase I study is to study the safety, tolerability, and pharmacokinetic properties of GS-073 in healthy participants as well as its effect on relevant biomarkers.
 This will provide important knowledge for the planning of the continued clinical program.

 Learn more about Gesynta Pharma